 This provider's information has been quality-checked by Recovery.com's Research Team for accuracy and completeness, including center verification through appropriate third-party organizations.

 Oro House Recovery Centers accepts most PPO insurance plans to cover treatment after deductibles.
-In addition, our Los Angeles Detox/Residential Facility and our Malibu Outpatient Program are both in-network with Anthem Blue Cross and First Health, with more coming soon.
-Contact our admissions team for more details or Verify Insurance by clicking the button below.
-We are unable to accept Medicaid, Medicare, MediCal, or any state funded insurance policies.
+In addition, their Los Angeles Detox/Residential Facility and their Malibu Outpatient Program are both in-network with Anthem Blue Cross and First Health, with more coming soon.
+Contact Oro's admissions team for more details and to verify insurance.
+Oro House is unable to accept Medicaid, Medicare, MediCal, or any state funded insurance policies.

 These highlights are provided by and paid for by the center.